SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 Mrs. Burns wept.
 Katie wept.
 I stood in the parlor in my blue wool uniform and did not know what to feel.

-This man who had taken me in, who had given me his name, who had taught me to read, who had promised to take me to Ireland—this man was dead.
+This man who had taken me in, who had given me his name, who had taught me to read, who had promised to take me to Ireland—this man who had led the soldiers on the morning of December 28, 1872, when everyone I loved was killed—this man was dead.

 Should I grieve for him?
 Should I feel relieved?
 Should I feel anything at all?